Transgender rights in the United States: Executive Order 14190

+Anti-discrimination

 According to the Vera Institute in 2016, "transgender youth are more likely to leave school due to harassment, physical assault, and sexual violence".
 In 2016, guidance was issued by the Departments of Justice and Education stating that schools which receive federal money must treat a student's gender identity as their sex (for example, in regard to bathrooms).
 However, this policy was revoked in 2017.

-In 2022, the state of Florida enacted the "Parental Rights in Education Bill", commonly known as the "Don't Say Gay Bill", banning any "classroom discussion about sexual orientation or gender identity" by school personnel or third parties, up through third grade.
-For older students, any discussion of such must be "age appropriate or developmentally appropriate", with the goal to, according to the text of the legislation, "reinforce the fundamental right of parents to make decisions regarding the upbringing and control of their children".
-As of July 2022, five more states have enacted similar laws.
-In early 2023, a national proposal was introduced as HR 5, "The Parents Bill of Rights Act."

-In July 2022, the Florida Department of Education issued a memo to all Florida schools referring to transgender non-discrimination policies regarding access to public facilities as "imposing a sexual ideology" on schools, and saying that any school that did not sufficiently discriminate against transgender students could be in an acting violation of state law.

-That same month, Texas along with more than 20 other states sued the U.S. Department of Agriculture to overturn its policy requiring schools participating in federal food assistance programs to investigate allegations of discrimination due to sexual orientation or gender identity.
+The U.S. Department of Agriculture requires schools participating in federal food assistance programs to investigate allegations of discrimination due to sexual orientation or gender identity.
+In July 2022, Texas, along with more than 20 other states, sued to overturn this requirement.

-Local school boards
+Parental authority

+In 2024, the U.S. House of Representatives considered the "Parental Rights Over The Education and Care of Their Kids Act" aka the "PROTECT Kids Act" (HR 736).
+Students up to Grade 8 would need "parental consent" to change their "gender markers, pronouns, or preferred name on any school form" or "sex-based accommodations, including locker rooms or bathrooms."
+Schools that ignore the requirement for parental consent would lose federal funding.
+This bill was merged into the "Parental Bill of Rights Act" and passed the House in 2024.